 There appears to have been little change in the Pomeroy skin-care lines or treatments but new make-up products were introduced.
 Although the colour range of these was still restricted, the company did make some attempt to move with the times and respond to the changes in fashion brought about by the introduction of Dior’s New Look in 1947.

-As well as Pomeroy Face Powder, which still came in only five shades – Peach, English Rose, Medium Rachel, Rose Rachel and Sports – there were now five powder foundations available.
+As well as Pomeroy Face Powder, which still came in only five shades – Peach Bloom, English Rose, Medium Rachel, Rose Rachel and Sports – there were now five powder foundations available.
 Pomeroy Liquid Foundation for oily and normal skins, made in the same shades as Pomeroy Face Powder; Pomeroy Day Cream, a white vanishing cream; Pomeroy Make-up Base, a heavy flesh-tone cream for dry skins; Pomeroy Make-up Cake in the same shades as Pomeroy Face Powder; and Pomeroy Foundation Cream, a peach-tinted cream, suitable for dry skins but giving a softer and lighter make-up than the Pomeroy Make-up Base.

 Colouring for lips and cheeks was made in cream rouge and matching lipsticks in eight shades: Almond Blossom, Pomeroy Pink, Coral, Russet, Fantasy, Red Cap, Tudor Rose and Cherry.
 For those who preferred it, Pomeroy Liquid Rouge was still produced but only in Carmine and Geranium shades.
 The lipsticks are the first products that deviate from using standard colour names like carmine, tangerine and geranium.
 Compared with make-up ranges from American brands of the time – like Revlon, Elizabeth Arden and Max Factor – it could perhaps only be described as ‘serviceable’.